samaddy/samaddy.github.io/learn/Silverskin-challenge/C_A_P_A_S-security-assessment-report.md

     ```
 ![mass-assignment-user-role](Evidence/mass-assignment-user-role.png)

-##### Steps to Reproduce
+#### Steps to Reproduce
 To reproduce the vulnerability, one has to perform the following steps.
-This request should create a new user account with a default role.

 1. Using the application’s registration endpoint (e.g., /v1/auth/register), submit a registration request with basic account details (e.g., email, password).
 This request should create a new user account with a default role.